-1 Wherever the word "staff" is used, it covers ALL staff, including supply or claims basis staff, agency staff, contractors, volunteers, administrative staff and management committee members.
+&lt;sup>1 Wherever the word "staff " is used, it covers ALL staff, including supply or claims basis staff, agency staff, contractors, volunteers, administrative staff and management committee members.

-Purpose of a To inform staff, parents, volunteers and Governing Body members about Child the school's responsibilities, processes and procedures for safeguarding Protection children.
-Policy To enable everyone to have a clear understanding of how these responsibilities should be carried out so that policy and practice are running in parallel.
-GSCB ➤ Bromesberrow St Mary's follows the procedures established by the Gloucestershire Safeguarding Children Board (GSCB) www.gscb.org.uk GSCB also provide regular email alerts and training to Bromesberrow St Mary's staff.
-All staff are encouraged to visit this live, regularly updated website which guides and informs school.
-All All staff have a responsibility to provide a safe environment in which Bromesberro children can learn. w St Mary's Staff and volunteers are particularly well placed to observe possible Staff & outward signs of abuse, changes in behaviour and failure to develop Volunteers because they have daily contact with children.
-Mission Maintain and continue to create an environment in which all children and young Statement people feel safe, secure, valued and respected and where they can learn and fully develop.
-Statement Establish and maintain an environment where children are encouraged to talk, and are listened to when they have a worry or concern.
-Ensure children know they can approach staff if they are worried.
-Establish and maintain an environment where school staff and volunteers are encouraged to share and are listened to when they have concerns about the safety and well being of a child.
-Ensure that all staff know the procedures for reporting a concern or making a child protection referral and that staff are well equipped to spot signs of abuse or a child in need of early help for a variety of reasons.
-Ensure that any children who have been abused will be supported in line with a child protection plan, where deemed necessary.
 Include opportunities in the curriculum for children to develop the skills they need to recognise and stay safe from abuse or from other areas of risk as part of a broad and balanced curriculum.
-Ensure our children are equipped with the skills they need to keep themselves safe. they need to keep themselves suite.
-Contribute to the Spiritual, Moral, Social and Cultural (SMSC) development of children as well as other key aspects of a young person's well-being (being healthy, staying safe, enjoying and achieving, making a positive contribution and ,, , , , , , , , , , , , , , , , , , , , achieving economic well-being).
+Ensure our children are equipped with the skills they need to keep themselves safe.
+Contribute to the Spiritual, Moral, Social and Cultural (SMSC) development of children as well as other key aspects of a young person's well-being (being healthy, staying safe, enjoying and achieving, making a positive contribution and achieving economic well-being).
 To ensure that we have suitable staff working within our school by adhering stringently to safer recruitment processes and ensuring any unsuitable behaviour is reported and managed quickly using the Allegations Management procedures.
 Ensure all staff members maintain an attitude of 'it could happen here' where safeguarding is concerned and that when issues arise about the welfare of a child, staff members always act in the interests of the child.
 To ensure that within there is an understanding that safeguarding is the responsibility of EVERYONE.
 If at any point there is immediate risk of serious harm to a child a referral must be made to social care immediately or dial 999.
-Anybody can make a referral.

-Implementati on, Monitoring and Review of the Policy

-The policy will be reviewed annually by the Governing Body.
-Compliance with the policy will be monitored by the Designated Safeguarding Lead and through staff performance measures.
-Our Safeguarding Policy and Procedures will also be monitored and evaluated by: Governing Body members; SLT learning walks, visits to pupils and discussions with children and staff; Pupil surveys and questionnaires; Scrutiny of Attendance data; Scrutiny of a range of risk assessments; Logs of bullying/racist/behaviour incidents for SLT to monitor; Review of any parental concerns and parent questionnaire; School council meetings; GSCB/GCC schools annual safeguarding audit document.
+Implementati Anybody can make a referral.
+The policy will be reviewed annually by the Governing Board.
+Compliance with on, the policy will be monitored by the Designated Safeguarding Lead and through Monitoring staff performance measures.
+Our Safeguarding Policy and Procedures will also be and Review of monitored and evaluated by: Governing Board members; SLT learning walks, visits the Policy to pupils and discussions with children and staff; Pupil surveys and questionnaires; Scrutiny of Attendance data; Scrutiny of a range of risk assessments; Logs of bullying/racist/behaviour incidents for SLT to monitor; Review of any parental concerns and parent questionnaire; School council meetings; GSCB/GCC schools annual safeguarding audit document.